tristanward/laravel-workable/README.md

 php artistan laravel-workable:cache
 ```

-This command can be used in Laravel's default scheduler, for example to cache recent Workable vacancies at 03:00 on Sundays:
+This command can be used in Laravel's default scheduler, for example to cache all published Workable vacancies at 03:00 on Sundays:

 ```php
 // App/Console/Kernel.php